Contrast-Security-OSS/docs/content/installation/setup/installation/UninstallContrast.md

 * Execute the command `uninstall`.
 * Follow the prompts to perform uninstallation.

-## Some Files Will Remain
+## Some Files May Remain

 You'll delete the vast majority of files when performing an uninstallation.
-However, a few key files are left on the system.
+However, a few key files may be left on the system.

->**Note:** The uninstaller won't delete the following files:
+>**Note:** The uninstaller may not delete the following files:
 * The Contrast Home directory
 * The Contrast DATA directory
 * The Contrast LOGS directory